-5 The Criminal Injuries Compensation Amendment Act 2004 s.
+7 The Criminal Injuries Compensation Amendment Act 2004 s.
 10 reads as follows:

-“

 10. Validation

 (1) An order to pay moneys under section 39 of the Criminal Injuries Compensation Act 1985, made on or after 1 January 2004, is deemed to have been made under the Criminal Injuries Compensation Act 2003, as amended by this Act.